-Corvallis Junior First Citizen for 2023 and a leader in building transformational systems in education, non-profits, emergency management, and the technology sectors.
+Corvallis Junior First Citizen for 2023 and a leader in building transformational systems in public education, non-profits, emergency management, and the technology sectors.

-Dr. Sami Al-Abdrabbuh was elected twice to the Corvallis School District Board and served as its Chair for about three years.
-He is a leader in building transformational systems in education, non-profits, emergency management, and the technology sectors.
-Sami is an educator and an experienced project manager leading multi-million dollars projects in the technology industry across the United States.
-He is the President-Elect of the Oregon School Board Association (‘24), and Pacific Region Director for the National School Board Association, representing the five states of Alaska, Washington, Oregon, Nevada, and Utah.
-Appointed by Oregon’s Governor and confirmed by the Oregon State Senate to serve at the Fair Dismissal’s Appeals Board.
+Elected twice to the Corvallis School District Board, he served as its Chair for approximately three years.
+As an educator and experienced project manager, Sami has led multi-million dollar projects in the technology industry across the United States.
+He is the President-Elect of the Oregon School Board Association (’24) and the Pacific Region Director for the National School Board Association, representing the five states of Alaska, Washington, Oregon, Nevada, and Utah.
+Appointed by Oregon’s Governor and confirmed by the Oregon State Senate, Sami serves on the Fair Dismissal’s Appeals Board.
 He also served as the President of the ‘Color Caucus’ of Oregon school board members.
-His business and nonprofit leadership experiences include serving as the board president of the Corvallis Multicultural Literacy Center, and a member of the Corvallis Sustainability Coalition’s Steering committee and the Corvallis Public Schools Foundation.
-His community service focused on education empowerment, economic and environmental resilience, and empowering vulnerable populations.
-Sami successfully advocated for national and statewide and local reforms and legislation that supported elections reform, human rights, and equal access for students.
+His business and nonprofit leadership experiences include serving as the board president of the Corvallis Multicultural Literacy Center, and as a member of the Corvallis Sustainability Coalition’s Steering Committee and the Corvallis Public Schools Foundation.
+His community service focuses on education empowerment, economic and environmental resilience, and empowering vulnerable populations.
+Sami has successfully advocated for national, statewide, and local reforms and legislation that support election reform, human rights, and equal access for students.
 In 2022, despite being fifth in fundraising among eight competitors, Sami impressively clinched the third-highest vote count in the US Congress primary elections for Oregon’s 4th district.
 This achievement underscores his strong focus on voters’ priorities, even in the face of a highly competitive race.

-He holds three degrees in engineering, worked for General Electric as a projects engineer for safety monitoring systems in the energy and water industries, and started Crispy Science, a startup focused on creating informal learning opportunities for children and youth.
-Sami teaches engineering design, problem-solving, engineering economics, engineering computation and programming, project management, and work systems design at Oregon State University.
+Sami holds three degrees in engineering and has worked for General Electric as a projects engineer for safety monitoring systems in the energy and water industries.
+He also started Crispy Science, a startup focused on creating informal learning opportunities for children and youth.
+At Oregon State University, Sami teaches engineering design, problem-solving, engineering economics, engineering computation and programming, project management, and work systems design.
 He holds a doctorate in Industrial Engineering with a focus on human systems and decision-making in emergency management.
-In his free time, Sami enjoys the outdoors, especially camping and hiking.
-He also enjoys playing soccer, chess, and salsa dancing.
+In his free time, Sami enjoys the outdoors, especially camping and hiking, as well as playing soccer, chess, and salsa dancing.

 - Led a $200 million bond initiative to build and reinforce schools for earthquake readiness